 Moore-Cantwell, Claire, Joe Pater, Robert Staubs, Benjamin Zobel and Lisa Sanders.
-2017 / in submission.
+To appear.
 Event-related potential evidence of abstract phonological learning in the laboratory.
-Ms., University of Massachusetts Amherst.
+Language and Speech.

 Moore-Cantwell, Claire and Joe Pater.
 2016.
 Gradient Exceptionality in Maximum Entropy Grammar with Lexically Specific Constraints.
 Catalan Journal of Linguistics 15, 53-66.

 Boersma, Paul and Joe Pater.
 2016.
 Convergence properties of a gradual learning algorithm for Harmonic Grammar.
 In John McCarthy and Joe Pater, eds.
 Harmonic Grammar and Harmonic Serialism.
 London: Equinox Press.

 McCarthy, John J., Joe Pater, and Kathryn Pruitt.
 2016.Cross-level interactions in Harmonic Serialism.
 In John McCarthy and Joe Pater, eds.
 Harmonic Grammar and Harmonic Serialism.
 London: Equinox Press.

 Pater, Joe.
 2016.
 Universal Grammar with Weighted Constraints.
 In John McCarthy and Joe Pater, eds.
 Harmonic Grammar and Harmonic Serialism.
 London: Equinox Press.
 (A presentation aimed more squarely at a phonological audience of material from the 2009 Cognitive Science paper and the 2009 Harmonic Mind review, plus new material on scalar constraints and some other smaller additions.
 In other words, start here on HG and OT-style typology).